 Flow number of third-country nationals in detention or in alternatives to detention in the context of international protection procedures who absconded during the year.
 Data expressed in absolute figures.
-Reference years: 2017, 2018, 2019 (Please provide data for each year)

-People in international protection procedures (including Dublin) # of applicants who absconded

-Detention (Absolute figures)

-Alternatives to detention 1 (NAME)

-Alternatives to detention 2 (NAME)

-Alternatives to detention 3 (NAME)

-Alternatives to detention 4 (NAME)
+Reference years: 2017, 2018, 2019 (Please provide data for each year) People in international protection procedures (including Dublin) # of applicants who absconded Detention (Absolute figures) - Alternatives to detention 1 (Reporting obligations) Alternatives to detention 2 (Obligation to surrender a passport, travel document or identity document) n/a n/a Alternatives to detention 3 (Requirement to communicate the address to authorities) n/a n/a - Alternatives to detention 4 (Community management programme) n/a n/a